Skip to content

 The House of Lords (Lord Browne-Wilkinson, with whom Lords Slynn, Nolan, Hoffmann and Clyde agreed) dismissed the appeal but added the qualification that has made Bolitho significant.
 The Lords held that in rare cases a judge can find that a body of medical opinion relied upon in Bolam's defence is not logically defensible.
 The professional opinion must be capable of withstanding logical analysis.
 If it cannot, the court is not bound to accept it merely because it came from a body of medical practitioners.
 The Lords added that this would be a rare circumstance, and that it was not present in Bolitho itself.
 But the qualification introduced, for the first time, a judicial power to reject professional consensus in medical negligence cases when the consensus was illogical.

-Post-Bolitho case law has used this qualification modestly.
+Post-Bolitho courts have applied this qualification modestly.
 In Marriott v.
 West Midlands Health Authority (1999), the Court of Appeal found that the Bolam body of opinion relied upon could not withstand logical scrutiny in a case involving a failure to refer for a head injury.
 In Hucks v.
 Cole (1993, decided before Bolitho but using the same logic), Lord Denning had rejected an expert opinion as not representing a logical response to the clinical risk.

 In India, the Supreme Court in Jacob Mathew v.
 State of Punjab 2005 cited Bolitho alongside Bolam as part of the composite standard, acknowledging that a court could reject a professional consensus that was not logically defensible.
 This is a meaningful qualification in the Indian context, where the tradition of deferring to expert testimony is strong and the Bolam standard has historically been applied very deferentially.